Are you applying for a life insurance policy? Are you nervous about your application’s medical questions, or worse, your medical exam?

 If you’re like me, the answer is probably yes.
-After all, you are discussing your current health and medical history with a stranger.
+After all, you discuss your health and medical history with a stranger.

 That’s why we wanted to clarify what these questions are before you apply.